JHodgkins/MSP3-Movie2Archive/README.md

 - The application will enable users to learn new details about their media collection through the application.
 - The project will help users organise their collection and decide what to keep or donate back to the community.
 - The users collection will be viewable and editable able using any browser.

+### User Goals
+- Find information about what Media2Archive is all about.
+- Find information about how to use Media2Archive.
+- Easily register and catalogue their items.
+- Find information about a movie that is catalogued.
+- View their complete collection and their complete collection size.